Mongolian Latin alphabet: In Mongolia

 The length of vowels was indicated by an apostrophe after the letter.

 However, a month later, on March 25, 1941, the Latin alphabet was abolished in the Mongolian People's Republic and replaced by the Cyrillic alphabet, which is still used, with some changes, to this day.

 In the Mongolian version of the Latin alphabet, there were additional letters ɵ, ç (ч), ş (ш) and ƶ (ж); Y corresponded to the Cyrillic ү.
 K transliterated the sound that would later come to be represented in Cyrillic by х in native Mongolian words.

-The Mongolian Latin alphabets contained between 24 and 30 letters, depending on whether letters such as f, v, x (used primarily in loanwords) or h, q, w, (almost never attested) are counted as part of the alphabet.

 In China

 The question of romanization of Mongolian script in China was first raised in 1958.
 Two years later, the government of Inner Mongolia addressed the central authorities with this question, but this appeal remained without consequences.
 The proposed alphabet looked like this: A a, B b, C c, D d, E e, F f, G g, H h, I i, J j, K k, L l, M m, N n, O o, P p, Q q, R r, S s, T t, U u, W w, Y y, Z z, ô, û.

 In 1975, preparations began in China for the romanization of Mongolian writing in Mongol areas based on the pinyin system used for Mandarin Chinese.
 According to the plan, the Latin alphabet should have been introduced in 1977, but the death of Mao Zedong and the changes in domestic policy that had begun did not allow the project to materialize.
 This system forms the basis of the SASM/GNC romanization of Mongolian that has been used in China to transcribe personal names and toponyms since 1978.
 The alphabet of the 1970s project looked like this: a, b, c, č, d, e, f, g, h, i, k, l, m, n, ng, o, ɵ, p, r, s, š, t, u, ʉ, w, y, z, ž.

 Despite being neither widely promoted nor having any official status, Mongolians were increasingly using Latin script on smartphones and social networking services as of 2019.